7 tips for avoiding house sitting disasters

 7. Anticipate what you'll do if home owners are delayed

-If the owners are delayed through sickness, travel issues, bad weather, or other reasons, you’ll need to have a back-up plan.
+If the owners are delayed through sickness, travel issues, bad weather, or other reasons, you'll need to have a back-up plan.
+This is especially important during the current Covid-19 pandemic.

 You can’t simply leave the pets and move onto your next assignment.
 But, you might have visa restrictions that mean you can’t stay longer than the agreed time.
 For this reason it's always advisable not to schedule your last day as the same day your visa expires.
 We always ensure you have one or even two days spare if we can.